Dr. Robert Greene II

 Recent Publications

-“Martin Luther King, Jr. and the Legacy of W.E.B Du Bois,” No Deed But Memory: Forging American Freedom in W.E.B.
-Du Bois’s Twilight Years, University Press of Mississippi, Forthcoming.
+- “Martin Luther King, Jr. and the Legacy of W.E.B Du Bois.”
+Pages 191-206 in Forging American Freedom in W.E.B.
+Du Bois’s Twilight Years: No Deed But Memory.
+Edited by Philip Luke Sintiere.
+University Press of Mississippi, 2023.

 Recent Presentations